stefankarlsson1230/Lexicon-02-CSharp-OOP-Assignment-1/README.md

 Implement a collection of Sale objects in both classes’ constructors – **SalesList** and **PurchasesList**.

 Implement a method in Sale class that adds a new sale to the lists.

+*I really don't understand the purpose of adding a NewSale method.
+This functionality should be implemented in the constructor when the Sale is created.*

 ### Exercise 1.8 – Compute and display sales statistics
 Just storing each sale does not do us much good since the company is interested in how